simon-frankau/big-classic-mac/README.md

    * It looks like these references are before we know how much RAM there is, any it relies on mirroring if there's <4MB to hit the top end of whatever RAM is available.
+ * Assumption that 8MB is the largest value you'll ever want to deal with in RAM is marked with "8MB allocation limit".

+### Remapped memory

+ * 0xf80000-0xfbffff ROM
+ * 0xfc0000-0xfc0007 HW debug stuff
+ * 0xfc1000-0xfc127f SCSI
+ * 0xfc2000-0xfc2fff SCC read
+ * 0xfc3000-0xfc3fff SCC write
+ * 0xfc4000-0xfc5fff IWM
+ * 0xfc6000-0xfc7fff VIA

+The assumption that the largest possible allocation is 0x00800000 (8MB) is replaced with 0x00FC0000 (15.75MB), which is larger than the maximum amount of RAM I intend to support.

 ### Memory map

  * 0x000000-0x400000 RAM
  * 0x400000-0x440000 ROM
+   * References to absoulute ROM addresses from both ROM and System.
+Stored in 0xc00, 0xc04, 0xc08.
+Later two only referenced by System patches?
  * 0x580000-0x600000 SCSI
+   * Used for HD.
+Referenced via base of 0x5f0000.
+Uses A4-A6.
+ROM references absolute address.
  * 0x900000-0xA00000 SCC read
+   * Z8530 for serial ports.
+Referenced via 0x9f0000.
+ROM and System references.
  * 0xA00000-0xB00000 Reserved
+   * I'm going to pretend this doesn't exist!
  * 0xB00000-0xC00000 SCC write
+   * Other part of Z8530
  * 0xD00000-0xE00000 IWM
+   * Floppy disk drive, ROM references absolute address
  * 0xE80000-0xF00000 VIA
+   * Rockwell or VTI 6522 / 6523, used for ADB & RTC.
+ROM references
+     absolute address.

+Other hardware devices include the video display, sound, and interrupt switch.

 ### Misc